elstarss/pizzella/README.md

 ### Gameplay/intro:
 Pizella is a point and click game where the player assembles a pizza matching the customer order, selecting the right ingredients to score a point.
 There are three levels of progressive difficulty with more toppings to add each time, and the player must assemble five correct pizzas each level to progress.
 Each game has a limit of 60 seconds.

+### Build and configuration
+This project was built using vite, steps to download and configure vite can be found at https://vite.dev/guide/.
+Images for this project were generated using Copilot, and the music is royalty free from pixabay.com.

 ## Key features
 - clickable ingredients buttons (displayed as images/ icons of what they represent)
 - customer order display- shows the required pizza to make